sanand0/tools-in-data-science-public/project-tds-virtual-ta.md

 Out of kindness for your teaching assistants, you have decided to build an API that can automatically answer student questions on their behalf based on:

 - [Course content](https://tds.s-anand.net/) with content for TDS Jan 2025 as on 15 Apr 2025.
-- [TDS Discourse posts](https://discourse.onlinedegree.iitm.ac.in/c/courses/tds-kb/34) with content from 1 Jan 2025 - 16 May 2025.
+- [TDS Discourse posts](https://discourse.onlinedegree.iitm.ac.in/c/courses/tds-kb/34) with content from 1 Jan 2025 - 14 Apr 2025.

 ## Scrape the data